uwidev/life-disciplines-projects/600 Resources/Projects.md

 ## Relations and Placement
 Projects should be placed within a dedicated projects folder.

-Tasks are largely derived from Projects to make lee-way towards meeting the Objective, which in term, meets the discipline's pillars and/or [[Dynamics|Dynamic]].
+Tasks are largely derived from Projects to make leeway towards meeting the Objective, which in term, meets the discipline's pillars and/or [[Dynamics|Dynamic]].

 ## Abstract
 Explains the context of the project.
 Generally discusses the following.